How To Prevent Colorectal Cancer

 Go for regular screen tests if you're 50 or have a family history of polyps, cancer, or IBD.
 Avoid red meat or processed meat.
 Load up on fibrous and colorful veggies and antioxidant-rich berries.
 Eat dairy products for calcium and spinach and sprouts for folic acid.
 Exercise in the sun for vitamin D and to keep obesity at bay.
 Go easy on the booze and stop smoking altogether.

-Colorectal cancer usually starts with a polyp, a small growth on the lining of the rectum or colon.
+Colorectal cancer usually starts with a polyp, a small growth on the inner lining of the rectum or colon (large intestine).
 This polyp is not yet malignant and does not have symptoms.
 It takes about 10 to 15 years to become cancerous.
 Screening can help detect these precancerous growths, and they can be removed easily.
 This is why regular screening is an essential preventive measure.

 If You Are 50 Or Older

 Age is a risk factor.
 Almost 90 out of 100 people with colorectal cancer are 50 or older.
 The chances of diagnosis rise progressively after you turn 40 and sharply after you turn 50.
 Get screened regularly once you turn 50.3

 In the light of the new study, however, screening may be recommended for the younger generation well before they hit 50, depending on their symptoms and risk profiles.

 Gender does not seem to be a major risk factor, though men are slightly more at risk, possibly due to lifestyle risk factors.

 If You Have A Family History Of Polyps And Cancer

 Your genes are another risk factor.
 About 5 to 10% of colorectal cancer cases are due to hereditary conditions like tumors in the colon (FAP) and Lynch syndrome.
 If you have a family history of polyps, uterine cancer, colon cancer, and inflammatory bowel disease, screen regularly, even before you turn 50.